cjus/hydra-aws-docker-article/README2.md

 # Deploying Node Microservices to AWS using Docker (part two)
-> ### Work-in-progress

 In [part one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) of this series, we looked at creating a simple microservice and packaging it into a Docker container.
 We also looked at deploying the container to AWS using Amazon's ECS optimized Linux AMI - which has the Docker engine pre-installed.

 In this post, we'll create a Docker Swarm cluster almost entirely from the command line!
 In the process, we'll deploy multiple services and introduce application and message-based load balancing.
+We'll continue using [Hydra](https://www.npmjs.com/package/hydra) because it has the singular goal of making microservices approachable!

-The resulting architecture will be quite scalable - unless of course you're Netflix and have Netflix size problems.
+The architecture outlined in this article will be quite scalable - unless of course you're Netflix and have Netflix size problems.
 In any case, the approach we'll look at here can be further scaled in complexity to accommodate your specific needs.

 Let's get started.